Leaders in caring for kids, advocacy, and community engagement

-- Hennepin Healthcare has a deep commitment to diversity.
+- We have a deep commitment to diversity.
 Employees, patients, patient’s family members, volunteers and business partners are treated with fairness, dignity, and respect without regard to race, color, creed, religion, national origin, gender, sexual orientation, gender identity, disability, age, marital status or veteran status.

 - Video interpreting complements in-person and telephone interpreting

-- Hennepin provides over 120,000 interpreter / patient contacts annually
+- We provide over 120,000 interpreter / patient contacts annually

 - Certified by the State of Minnesota as a medical home where multicultural community health workers assist providers in coordinating care